bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/cant_access_lexical_declaration_before_init.md

 ReferenceError: can’t access lexical declaration\`X’ before initialization
 ==========================================================================

-The JavaScript exception “can’t access lexical declaration \`*variable*’ before initialization” occurs when a lexical variable was accessed before it was initialized.
+The JavaScript exception "can’t access lexical declaration \`*variable*’ before initialization” occurs when a lexical variable was accessed before it was initialized.
 This happens within any block statement, when `let` or `const` declarations are accessed before they are defined.

 Message
 -------